 Interest income consists primarily of interest on invested cash.
-The decreases in interest income results from lower cash balances.
+The decreases in interest income results from lower cash balances and lower rates.

 Interest expense relates primarily to the long-term debt and includes the interest expense on the capitalized leases in 2003.